What You Should Know About Bacterial Vaginosis

 4. Coconut oil

-In addition, coconut oil boasts antibacterial properties, thanks to its fatty acid content.
+Coconut oil boasts antibacterial properties.
+This is all because of its fatty acid content.

 - A teaspoon of coconut oil

 - 1 tampon

 - First, soak the tampon in the coconut oil.

 - Then, insert into the vagina and leave for 2 hours.

 - After, rinse the area once you’ve finished.

 Furthermore, you can add coconut oil to your diet every day to give your immune system an antibacterial boost.